emcek/dcspy/README.md

 ```python
 bufferScratchpadStr1 = StringBuffer(self.g13.parser, 0x744e, 2, lambda s: self.set_data('ScratchpadStr1', s))
 ```
-For required adress and data length, look up in `C:\Users\xxx\Saved Games\DCS.openbeta\Scripts\DCS-BIOS\doc\control-reference.html`
+For required address and data length, look up in `C:\Users\xxx\Saved Games\DCS.openbeta\Scripts\DCS-BIOS\doc\control-reference.html`

-* Then, receive byte and use parser
+* Then, receive byte and use parser:
 ```python
 c = s.recv(1)
 parser.processByte(c)
 ```
-which calls back function in G13Handler `set_data(...)` with apropriate paramteres and update display content, by creating bitmap and passing it through LCD SDK to device display
+which calls back function in G13Handler `set_data(...)` with appropriate parameters and update display content, by creating bitmap and passing it through LCD SDK to device display

-* You can also use 4 button below display, just checktheir state with `g13.check_buttons()` which one is pressed and send packet with command you wish to use.
-Again, look it up in `control-reference.html`, for example, to rotate COMM1 knob right in FA-18C:
+* You can also use 4 button below display, just check their state with `g13.check_buttons()` which one is pressed and send packet with command you wish to use.
+Again, look it up in `control-reference.html`, for example, to rotate COMM1 knob right in F/A-18C:
 ```python
 s.send(bytes('UFC_COMM1_CHANNEL_SELECT INC\n', 'utf-8'))
 ```

-## Ideas?
+## New ideas
-I have lots of plans and new ideas how to imrove it internaly and form user's perspective, but don't hesitate to contact me.
+I have lots of plans and new ideas how to improve it internally and form user's perspective, but don't hesitate to contact me.
 Maybe it will motivate me to implement some new stuff.
 Please open issue if you find bug or have any crazy idea.